 “Is that cosplay?”

 “Who’s she supposed to be?”

-The scale of Times Square didn’t compare to the images on TV, and neither did the dense sea of humanity washing through.
-City smells churned with smog, sweat, and something acrid from the corners.
-Milestone seemed like a country town in comparison.
+The scale of Times Square didn’t compare to the images on TV.
+Neither did the dense sea of humanity washing across the sidewalk.
+City smells churned with smog, sweat, and something acrid.
+Milestone was a country town in contrast.

 His goggles sharpened over the masses.
 “Ladies and gentlemen, if I may have your attention please.
-Standing among you is a pest, who for her own selfish reasons is already responsible for a great deal of pain and death.
-This will continue up to such time as she honors her agreement, and submits.
-Until then, you are all my hostages.”
+Standing among you is a pest.
+For her own selfish reasons she is already responsible for a great deal of pain and death.
+Your fate will be the same until such time as she honors her agreement and submits.
+Until then you are my hostages.”

 An eerie silence fell over the crowd.
-There were whispers of confusion, like it was some kind of joke.
+Confusion whipped through them, like it was some kind of joke.
 He couldn’t be serious, they thought.
 Reality shows got worse every year, and prank shows more depraved.

 I choked out the words.
 “Run… now!”

 Still, nothing.
 They stood like lost sheep.